Free Alternatives to Trade Gothic

 american-gothic

 Trade Gothic is a sans-serif typeface designed by Jackson Burke and released by Linotype between 1948 and 1960.
-Known for its utilitarian character and excellent condensed variants, it became a staple of American graphic design and advertising.
+Known for its utilitarian character and exceptional condensed variants, it became a staple of American graphic design and advertising.
+For designers needing typography that works hard in tight spaces while maintaining authority and presence, Trade Gothic remains a go-to choice.

 History and Design

 Jackson Burke developed Trade Gothic over more than a decade at Linotype, with the initial release in 1948 followed by additional weights and widths through 1960.
-The typeface was designed for commercial "trade" printing, hence its name, and was intended to compete with Franklin Gothic while offering a more systematic family structure.
+The typeface was designed for commercial "trade" printing—the everyday work of advertising, packaging, and publications—hence its unpretentious name.
+Burke intended Trade Gothic to compete with Franklin Gothic while offering a more systematic family structure.

 Why Trade Gothic Persists